Take your partner by the hand, and do-si-do your way through Matt’s advice on building sales using social media and blogging

 In contrast, other systems expect you to make their platform the new central point, and a website connection is treated as another channel you manage via their system.

 I can’t tell you which is right for you.
 Sorry, I’m a failure.
 I need to know more about your set-up without leading you down a rabbit path.
 Assuming it’s the website you want in control, you might not use one channel management system for all three channels.
 You might use between one and three plugins for eBay, Instagram and Facebook, each corralling data for their territory only.
 Sounds messy, but don’t shoot from the hip on this topic.

 Let’s remember; you have already identified the Facebook conversion gap.
 I wouldn’t worry too much about picking a system that 100% connects all storefronts.
 Nice to have, but focus on a good system to handle eBay and your website primarily.

-Shopify, BigCommerce, Magento and the big website platforms all have cheap simple modules you can add on, and allow you to run Facebook directly.
+Shopify, BigCommerce, Magento and the big website platforms all have cheap simple modules you can add on, and allow you to sell on Facebook directly.
 Similar case for Instagram.

 Most systems do not support social channels for inventory / storefronts yet.
 That’s really because the social channels have not proven they can bridge the gap between the social side of things and actually selling product.

 However, China’s online retail ecosphere proves social media and online retail can, and likely will, combine more as the ecommerce landscape expands, evolves and adapts.
 But for now, social media and buying stuff online are still separate in the mindset of us Westerners.